elixir-luxembourg/BH2020-beacon-2.x/Biohackathon.md

 This will make queries to ``http://hapi.fhir.org/baseR4``.

-To make the REST service work has been implemented:
+To make the REST service work the following has been implemented:

 - a REST client ``beacon/utils/fhir_client.py``
 - one new schema for generic FHIR Resources in ``beacon/endpoints/rest/schemas/alternative.py`` that just returns the data as returned by the FHIR Server

+The endpoint implemented are:

+- /api/fhir-individuals: gets all individuls (i.e Patients) in FHIR Server.
+It also supports the filters parameter
+- /api/fhir-individuals/{target_id_req}: gets the individual with id target_id_req
+- /api/fhir-individuals/{target_id_req}/biosamples: gets the biosamples (i.e., the Specimens) of individual with id target_id_req
+- /api/fhir-biosamples/: gets all biosamples.
+It also supports the filters paramater to filter

-Two types of filters has been tested:
+In order to allow filtering, two types of filters has been implemented:

+- gender for individuals: it queries for Patient FHIR Resource by gender.
+   In this case the FHIR internal terminology is used, so possible values for the filters are (male, female, other, unknown)
-- biosamples, that queries for Specimen FHIR Resource.
-A filter that query by specimen type has been implemented.
+- sample type for biosamples: it queries for Specimen FHIR Resource by specimen type (e.g., venous blood).
     The terminology used is SNOMED-CT

-- individuals, that queries for Patient FHIR Resource.
-A filter that query by gender has been implemented.
-    In this case the FHIR internal terminology is used so possible filters are (male, female, other, unknown)
+In the index.html it hasa been added two sections:

+- FHIR Listings to get all individuals, a specific individual and the biosamples of a specific individual
-In the index.html it has been added a "FHIR Filter" section that will perform the queries for blood biosamples and for male/female individuals
+- FHIR Filter section that will perform the queries for venous blood biosamples and for male/female individuals